Open Excavation vs. Trenchless Repair: Why Smart Pipe Repair Companies Are Choosing CIPP Technology to Win More Customers and Increase Profits

 Pros and Cons of Trenchless Repair

-Although a physical inspection of the work isn’t possible, trenchless repairs like CIPP lining use video inspections that can make sure the liner is properly cured and ready for reinstatement.
+Although a direct physical inspection of the work isn’t possible, trenchless repairs like CIPP lining use video inspections that can make sure the liner is properly cured and ready for reinstatement.
 But trenchless repairs save both time and money by avoiding landscape tear-out.

 Pros: